 Behavior Change is Social

 Humans are highly social.
 We constantly seek out friendship and connections in our social environments.
-Why shouldn’t this hold for learning and behavior change?
+Why shouldn’t this remain true when it comes to learning and behavior change?
 It is beneficial for behavior change when people can exchange their experiences, thoughts, and feelings about different topics and methods.